JamesNK/BookOfDotNetOSS/docs/nuget.md

 </Project>
 ```

 The older way of creating a NuGet package is with a `*.nuspec` file and the `nuget.exe` command line tool.
 A nuspec file gives you a lot of control but you must carefully specify what assemblies and targets to include in the final NuGet package, and it is easy to make a mistake or for someone to forget to update the nuspec when making changes.
-The advantage of a nuspec is you can use it create NuGet packages with projects that do no yet support modern .NET Class Libraries.
+The advantage of a nuspec is you can use it create NuGet packages for frameworks that do not yet support an SDK-style project file.

-**✔️ CONSIDER** using a modern .NET Class Library to create a NuGet package if possible.
+**✔️ CONSIDER** using a SDK-style project file to create the NuGet package.

 **✔️ CONSIDER** setting up SourceLink to add source control metadata to your assemblies and NuGet package.